ExeinfoASL/Exeinfo/README.md

    Exeinfo PE for Windows by A.S.L.

-www.exeinfo.xn.pl - www.exeinfo.o7.pl
+www.exeinfo.xn.pl

-(  freeware  version  )
+(  freeware  version , work with Windows XP only after patch !!! )